This quick start guides you through the steps to create and test a widget locally, then remotely upload the widget to IBM® InfoSphere® MashupHub.

 - From the details page of the widget in the InfoSphere MashupHub, choose Add to Lotus Mashups to publish the widgets to the Lotus Mashups server and publish the widget to the Lotus Mashups Toolbox.

 - Lotus Mashups

-Follow these steps to setup a Mashup server.
+Follow these steps to setup a Lotus Mashups server.

-- Select WebSphere Portlet Factory Designer -> Server Configurationsfrom the tree
+- Click Window -> Preferences -> WebSphere Portlet Factory Designer -> Server Configurations.

-- In the Server type drop down select WebSphere Application Server and IBM Mashup Server 2.0
+- Click Create sever configuration, select WebSphere Application Server and IBM Mashup Server 2.0, and click OK.

-- Enter a User Name and Password that has administrative access to Mashup Center.
+- In User Name and Password, enter the information for an account that has administrative access to Lotus Mashups.

 - Click the Test Connection button to validate your entries.

 - Click OK to save the Server Configuration.